MatchbookLabs/bourbon/README.md

 To pick up the changes to the component, you will need to run the following command in the frontend fold you are working in
 * `npm link bourbon`

-To pick up the styling changes to the component, you will need to run the following command in the root directory of flabongo fold you are working in
+When making changes in bourbon, you will need to restart the flabongo server in order to see the changes.
+This is because flabongo is not watching for changes in the `node_modules` folders when freshing the page.
-* `bower link bourbon`

 Contributing
 ------------------------------------------------------------------------------